 String The SAP HANA system ID.
 The ID must consist of 3 alphanumeric characters and begin with a letter.
 All letters must be uppercase.

 Integer The instance number, 0 to 99, of the SAP HANA system.
 The default is 0.

-String The password for the operating system administrator.
+String A temporary password for the operating system administrator to be used during deployment.
 Passwords must be at least 8 characters and include at least 1 uppercase letter, 1 lowercase letter, and 1 number.

-String The password for the database superuser.
+String A temporary password for the database superuser to be used during deployment.
 Passwords must be at least 8 characters and include at least 1 uppercase letter, 1 lowercase letter, and 1 number.